Custom meta layers, recipes and images in Yocto Project (hello-world examples)

 Introduction

 This article describes how you can create a new meta layer, how you can add your own hello-world application in a recipe, and how you can create your own image in Yocto Project / OpenEmbedded (from now on only called Yocto Project in this article).
-We don't go into details, it should only give you an easy introduction on how to start.
+It should only give you an easy introduction on how to start writing a general application to be deployed with Yocto.
 For further details please read the Yocto Project Reference Manual.

 This article complies with the Typographic Conventions for Toradex Documentation.